 Horsham Town Community Governance Review

-The request asked that Horsham District Council undertakes a review of the unparished area of Horsham with a view to creating a town council that covered the currently unparished area.
+Horsham District Council has been asked to undertake a review of the unparished area of Horsham with a view to creating a town council.
+This work is called a Community Governance Review and was requested by Horsham Blueprint.

 The unparished area of Horsham is the part of the district that is not covered by any parish council.
 It is currently represented by three neighbourhood councils: